fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

-roll back to the previous model in case of problems, and perhaps run multiple different models in parallel to perform *A/B experiments*.^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html) If your product becomes successful, your service may start to get plenty of *queries per second* (QPS), and it must scale up to support the load.
+roll back to the previous model in case of problems, and perhaps run multiple different models in parallel to perform *A/B experiments*.
+^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html) If your product becomes successful, your service may start to get plenty of *queries per second* (QPS), and it must scale up to support the load.
 A great solution to scale up your service, as we will see in this lab, is to use TF Serving,